July survey results at a glance:

 OMAHA, Neb.
-(July 1, 2015) – The Creighton University Mid-America Business Conditions Index, a leading economic indicator for a nine-state region stretching from North Dakota to Arkansas, climbed for June.
-Indices over the past several months have pointed to positive, but slow economic growth over the next three to six months for the region.
+(Aug.
+1, 2016) – The Creighton University Mid-America Business Conditions Index, a leading economic indicator for a nine-state region stretching from Arkansas to North Dakota, declined for July.

-Inventories: The inventory index, which tracks the change in the level of raw materials and supplies, jumped to 54.3 from 48.2 in May.
+Inventories: The July inventory index, which tracks the change in the level of raw materials and supplies, plummeted to 43.5 from June’s 54.0.

-Other components: Other components of the June Business Conditions Index were new orders at 54.4, up from 51.0 in May; production or sales rose to 54.5 from May’s 52.8; and delivery speed of raw materials and supplies increased to 52.6 from last month’s 51.8.
+Other components: Components of the July Business Conditions Index were new orders at 41.9, down from 46.8 in June; production or sales were 47.6 for July unchanged from June; and delivery speed of raw materials and supplies rose to 58.3 from last month’s 55.4.

 The Creighton Economic Forecasting Group has conducted the monthly survey of supply managers in nine states since 1994 to produce leading economic indicators of the Mid-America economy.
 States included in the survey are Arkansas, Iowa, Kansas, Minnesota, Missouri, Nebraska, North Dakota, Oklahoma and South Dakota.

 The forecasting group’s overall index, referred to as the Business Conditions Index, ranges between 0 and 100.
 An index greater than 50 indicates an expansionary economy over the course of the next three to six months.
 The Business Conditions Index is a mathematical average of indices for new orders, production or sales, employment, inventories and delivery lead time.
-This is the same methodology used by the National Institute for Supply Management, formerly the Purchasing Management Association, since 1931.
+This is the same methodology, used since 1931,by the Institute for Supply Management, formerly the National Association of Purchasing Management.

-Arkansas: The June overall index, or leading economic indicator for Arkansas, climbed to 50.4 from May’s 49.8.
-Components of the index from the monthly survey of supply managers were new orders at 51.6, production or sales at 51.9, delivery lead time at 50.0, inventories at 51.6, and employment at 48.2.
-“Durable and nondurable producers in the state report soft but positive growth in business activity for the month,” said Goss.
+Arkansas: Arkansas’ overall index for July, or leading economic indicator, fell to 47.3 from June’s 48.5.
+Components of the index from the monthly survey of supply managers were new orders at 41.0, production or sales at 46.8, delivery lead time at 57.6, inventories at 44.3, and employment at 46.9.
+“Job losses for durable goods producers more than offset gains for nondurable goods manufacturers for July,” said Goss.

-Kansas: The Kansas Business Conditions Index for June expanded to 50.1 from May’s 49.7.
-Components of the leading economic indicator from the monthly survey of supply managers were new orders at 51.4, production or sales at 51.6, delivery lead time at 49.8, employment at 47.9, and inventories at 51.4.
-“Both durable and nondurable goods manufacturers in the state are facing weak but slightly positive economic prospects.
-Transportation equipment manufacturers and food processors are growing, but at a snail’s pace,” said Goss.
+Kansas: The Kansas Business Conditions Index for July sank to 47.0 from 48.4 in June.
+Components of the leading economic indicator from the monthly survey of supply managers were new orders at 40.9, production or sales at 49.9, delivery lead time at 54.0, employment at 46.7, and inventories at 43.7.
+“Over the past 12 months, Kansas has lost approximately 1,000 manufacturing jobs with the heavy or durable goods producers suffering almost all of the reductions.
+On the other hand, food processors are expanding, but with minimal job gains,” said Goss.